American Museum of the Cuban Diaspora

 The American Museum of the Cuban Diaspora or The Cuban, is a Miami, Florida museum dedicated to the history and culture of those who left Cuba due to the rise of communism.
-The museum was established to preserve and promote the artistic, historical, and cultural contributions of Cubans living abroad, primarily focusing on those who settled in the United States following the Cuban Revolution of 1959.
-The Cuban serves as a cultural hub and educational space in Miami, offering exhibits and showcasing Cuban heritage through the arts.
+The museum was established to preserve and promote the artistic, historical, and cultural contributions of Cubans living abroad primarily focusing on those who settled in the United States following the Cuban Revolution of 1959.

-As of 2024, the museum's permanent exhibit, known as "The Cuban Experience," immerses visitors in the brutality of the Castro regime and tells the story of those who fled Cuba.
-It features hundreds of artifacts, pictures, and videos, as well as immersive installations like a simulated execution wall and recreated prison cells.

 Founding

-The Cuban was established in 1996 by Dr. Ofelia Tabares and other Cuban-American community leaders, such as banker Luis Botifoll and architect Hilario Candela.
-Its founding mission was to document and present the stories of the Cuban diaspora.

-The museum's exhibitions feature both historical artifacts and contemporary art, aiming to provide visitors with a deeper understanding of the struggles and achievements of Cuban exiles.
-The museum serves as both a cultural hub and an educational space, offering rotating exhibitions, permanent collections, and public programs related to Cuban heritage.
-According to the Miami-Dade County Department of Cultural Affairs, the museum showcases Cuban cultural heritage through "music, dance, literature, history, theater, and the plastic arts."

-The Cuban first operated as "museum without walls," meaning it had no set location.
-The museum opened its Miami building at 1200 Coral Way with a soft launch in 2016 and a grand opening in September 2018.
+The Cuban was established in 1996 by Dr. Ofelia Tabares and other Cuban-American community leaders.
+It first operated as "museum without walls" meaning it had no set location.
+The Cuban opened its building at 1200 Coral Way with a soft launch in 2016 and a grand opening in 2018.